 Your marital status affects your tax brackets, deductions, and exemptions, as well as the deductible limits to Individual Retirement Accounts (IRAs).
 What this means is that even if one of you doesn't earn any income, the very fact that you are married and filing your taxes jointly will affect your tax payments significantly.
 For example, as a married couple you can deduct $500,000 of the capital gain from the sale of your primary home, whereas single people can deduct only $250,000.

 When you turn 72, you are required to start withdrawing a certain amount from your tax-deferred retirement accounts.
 This required minimum distribution needs to be determined separately for you and your spouse, based on your respective ages.

 If your spouse is also working and saving towards retirement, you need to include and project their savings in your shared retirement plan as well.
 The timing of your spouse's retirement should also be factored into the math.
 For example, if one spouse continues to have some income after the other retires, this may significantly reduce the amount you need to draw from your retirement savings.

 If your spouse never worked or worked significantly less than you, they may still be eligible for a Social Security benefit, thanks to the spousal benefit on your account.

 Should one of you pass away before the other, the survivor will be eligible for survivor benefits from the deceased spouse's account.
-In other words, the survivor will get a portion of the deceased spouse's pensions from prior employers and Social Security benefit, on top of their own.
+Under Social Security rules, the survivor will get the greater of the survivor benefit and their own benefit.
+Under employer pension plans, the survivor will typically get the survivor benefit on top of their own pensions, if any.